CtrlK

 Trigger Term Quality

-The WHEN clause enumerates natural phrasings users would say ('migrate Lambda to Functions', 'AWS to Azure', 'Cloud Run migration', 'Fargate to ACA', 'Spring Boot to Container Apps', 'cross-cloud migration'), giving broad coverage of natural terms.
+Natural phrases a user would actually say ('migrate Lambda to Functions', 'AWS to Azure', 'migrate Beanstalk', 'Cloud Run migration', 'Fargate to ACA', 'Spring Boot to Container Apps', 'cross-cloud migration') with synonym coverage (ECS/Kubernetes/GKE/EKS).

 Distinctiveness Conflict Risk